Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-“Allergens are specific to that person and cause an immune response,” says Heins.
-“Irritants are things that irritate the nose, lining of the nose, the throat and the lungs.”
+Allergens are specific to a person and cause an immune response in their body.
+Irritants are things that aggravate the nose, lining of the nose, throat and the lungs.

 Some of the most common indoor allergens are:

-Other irritants can include
+Other irritants can include:

 Bedroom